Motorbike Accident Claim*

 - Is it easy or difficult to obtain medical records ?.

-To understand what costs you may have, you should firstly understand the process of such cases, and then you will understand cost bases in addition to legal services cost.
+To understand what costs you may have, you should first understand the process of such cases, and then you will understand cost bases in addition to legal services costs.

 Such cases must be referred to the Personal Injury Assessment Board which is a statutory body that provides an independent assessment of personal injury* claims and for people who suffer injuries from their workplace, public liability, and motor accidents.

 The Applicant will likely have to pay the applicable administration fee for the Injuries Board which is €45.00 or €90.00 depending on if you submit the application online or via post.
 You must accompany with the Application Form for the Injuries Board the medical report, the fee for this can vary and is dependant on the report cost from the doctor, but a G.P. report can be three or four hundred euros at an approximate figure.